grpc/proposal/A38-admin-interface-api.md

 ## Abstract

-This proposal describes a convenience API in each gRPC language to improve the usability of creating a gRPC server with admin services to expose states in the gRPC library.
+This proposal describes a convenient API in each gRPC language to improve the usability of creating a gRPC server with admin services to expose states in the gRPC library.

 ## Background